Billotais/TDDE09_project/README.md

 # Get up and running
-This is a guide to get started as quickly as possible with the baseline system, for a more detailed explanation of each class, refer to the documentation.
+This is a guide to get started as quickly as possible with the advanced system, for a more detailed explanation of each class, refer to the documentation.